Martin B-26 Marauder 42-107635, Skibbereen, Cork

 the wars end.
 James provided the the photos attached to this

-photos below he can be seen on the right of each photo.
+units.
+In the photos below he can be seen on the right of

 Enoch A MILES was the aircraft navigator on the day of the crash.
 A US National Archives Report from the Military Attache in Dublin recorded that Enoch was a temporary Air Transport Command (ATC) replacement for a Frederick Sullivan who had been hospitalised in Florida.
 It was uncommon for all B-26 combat crews to carry a navigator.
 Combat missions tended to use a navigator in selected aircraft in a formation.
 Enoch Miles was born in 1920 in Tennessee, the son of Mary E and Jess R Miles.
 Just prior to the start of the war, he was attending college at Athens, Georgia in the University of Georgia where he studied Agricultural Engineering, graduating in May 1942.